 Surgical and Other Procedures

 Surgery may be needed to stop more cell damage, or to graft healthy tissue onto a damaged area.
 Preliminary studies suggest that stem cell therapy may help reduce radiation induced salivary gland damage and improve quality of life for people.

 Complementary and Alternative Therapies

-A comprehensive treatment plan for managing the effects of radiation may include a range of complementary and alternative therapies.
-If you are taking prescription medications or have pre-existing medical complications, talk to your health care provider before using complementary and alternative therapies.
+A comprehensive treatment plan for managing the effects of radiation may include a range of complementary and alternative therapies (CAM).
+If you are receiving radiation therapy, taking prescription medications or have pre-existing medical complications, talk to your health care provider before using CAM therapies.